mschwarzmueller/book-react-key-concepts-e2/exercises/questions-answers.md

 You can even listen to changes in the page path to update the DOM based on path changes - this increases the "multi page feeling".
 When working with React, the [react-router](https://www.npmjs.com/package/react-router) package is the most popular package for listening to such path changes and updating the UI based on any changes.

-# 5. How can you create new React projects and why do you need such a more complex project setup?
+# 5. How can you create new React projects and why do you need such a complex project setup?

-New React projects can be created in different ways but one of the most popular and easiest ways of setting up a new React project is to use the [create-react-app tool](https://reactjs.org/docs/create-a-new-react-app.html).
+New React projects can be created in different ways but one of the most popular and easiest ways of setting up a new React project is to use the [Vite tool](https://vitejs.dev/).

 This is a tool which you can use to scaffold new React projects which already have all the packages (like `react` and `react-dom`) that are needed to build web projects with React.
 In addition, those projects also come with some code transformation tools and a workflow that enables the usage of special features like *JSX code* (markup code for React apps).

-New projects can be created with that tool by running `npx create-react-app project-name`.
+New projects can be created with that tool by running `npm create vite@latest project-name`.

-These projects also provide a development server which can be started via `npm start` to preview the React web app locally and get live updates as you make code changes.
+These projects also provide a development server which can be started via `npm run dev` to preview the React web app locally and get live updates as you make code changes.